A new offering from the partnership between Boulder Journey School and CU Denver

 We offer high quality Early Childhood Education in BA, BS, MA, EdD and PhD programs to prepare inclusive ECE teachers (with and without licensure), directors, leaders, researchers and policy makers.
 Our 20 plus year partnership with Boulder Journey School is a gem in our ECE program portfolio.
 We share deep interest and extensive experience with the innovative schools in Reggio Emilia, Italy and have successfully partnered in residency-based educator preparation for over two decades.
 Recently, we added an online MA rooted in the work of Boulder journey school and inspired by the acclaimed pedagogy known as the Reggio Emilia approach.

 Applicants should hold a conferred bachelor’s degree or be in the final year of obtaining their bachelor’s degree.
-International students are encouraged to apply.
+International students are encouraged to apply and will need to review additional international admissions information.
 An application fee of $50 for domestic students and $75 for international students is due at the time of application submission.
-You will apply for the MA in Early Childhood Education and select the Innovative Early Childhood Education (Boulder Journey School), Online option.
-Please contact the Continuing and Professional Education department for questions or assistance with your application.
-303-315-5000
+You will apply for the MA in Early Childhood Education and select the Innovative Early Childhood Education (Boulder Journey School), Online optionFrequently Asked Questions about the program and the application process.

-Please contact the Continuing and Professional Education department for questions or assistance with your application.
+Please contact Sara Van Dyke for questions or assistance with your application.